-Recommendation Current Status Explanation If Not Implemented 2015-05 Policies and Procedures The District should create and update a policies and procedures manual and specifically address the financial and administrative policies of the organization.
+Recommendation Current Status Explanation If Not Implemented 2016-05 Policies and Procedures The District should create and update a policies and procedures manual and specifically address the financial and administrative policies of the organization.
 The manual should be organized into sections so that policies pertaining to specific areas may be easily located.
 The following are critical policies that should be developed in the near term; while other policies may be added later.
-Partially Implemented Management in the process of finalizing a policies and procedures manual, which will be amended as needed.
-2015-06 Memorandum of Understanding The District should clarify benefits offered to employees in the two memorandums of understanding with employee groups in future agreements.
-Implemented These agreements have been reviewed and updated as needed.
+Partially Implemented Management is in the process of finalizing a policies and procedures manual, which will be amended as needed.